-These easy pom pom pillows are easy to make and can transform a boring couch into something fun and individual.
-They have easy to sew, envelope-style backs so you don't have to worry about sewing any fiddly zippers or buttons.
-Ready to start your DIY pom pom pillows?
-Most of you will be able to sew these in well under 30 minutes.
-It will probably take longer to untangle your pom pom trim!
-(My daughter thought the multicolored pom poms made a good necklace.)
+This easy DIY pom pom pillow is easy to make and can transform a boring couch into something fun and individual.
+They have easy to sew, envelope-style backs, so you don't have to worry about sewing any fiddly zippers or buttons.
+Ready to start your DIY pom pom pillow?

-- Fabric: You can use any type of fabric but quilting cottons and decorator fabrics work particularly well.
+- Fabric: You can use any type of fabric, but quilting cotton and home decor fabrics work particularly well.
 The cute dog fabric was actually a dishcloth I cut up.
 Always be resourceful in your fabric choices and keep an eye out for cheap things you can upcycle and repurpose.

-- Pom pom trim.
-If you are a beginner you will find it easier to sew small to medium sized pom poms.
+- Pom Pom Trim: If you are a beginner, you will find it easier to sew small to medium-sized pom pom trim.
 Larger pom poms are a little more awkward to sew.

 Measure your cushion insert.
 Make sure you measure around the curve of the cushion to get an accurate reading.